CaoQi92/latest-adversarial-attack-for-recommendation-system/README.md

 # Recent Advance in Adversarial Attack and Defense for Recommendation System

-This repository aims to provide links of recent advance in adversaria attack and defense fo recommendation System
+This repository aims to provide links of recent advance in adversaria attack and defense fo recommendation System.

+Welcome to contact me if you are also interested in this field!

 ## Content